Summary

 Some of the policies in this document could be put in place tomorrow, some quite quickly and some are ideas that need working through with experts and stakeholders.

-Of course, there has already been good progress in a number of areas and SCCS would want to see positive policies maintained and used as a springboard for action at a truly transformative scale.
-Examples include climate targets, the climate plan process, the ban on fracking, the transformation in how electricity is generated, the 20% car-kms reduction target.
+There has been some good progress in a number of areas and SCCS would want to see positive policies maintained and used as a springboard for action at a truly transformative scale.
+Examples include the climate plan process, the ban on fracking, the transformation in how electricity is generated, the 20% car-kms reduction target.

 SCCS members, together as the coalition and separately, will be advocating for these policies to political parties, through Scottish Government processes and to the wider public.
 Those who are part of international networks will also be promoting them there as well.